pelican-eggs/eggs/game_eggs/tycoon_games/openrct2/README.md

 1. Ensure the "Log Server Actions" startup variable is set to "true".
 2. Start the server and join it with the client you want to make an admin.
 3. Open `ServerData/serverlogs/<Server Name>/<Latest Date>.txt` and copy the SHA1 hash next to your client's username (note the username as well).
 4. Then, open `ServerData/users.json`.
-Paste the hash into the "hash" value, and change the "name" value to your client's username.
+Paste the hash into the "hash" value, change the "name" value to your client's username, and save the file.
 5. Reboot the server, re-join it, and you should be an admin!

 After becoming an admin, you can use the in-game users management window to add additional admins (or groups) more easily if you wish.
 ___
 ### Known Issues
 The following are known issues that are unique to running OpenRCT2 on Pterodactyl, but likely can only be fixed by further development/updates from OpenRCT2.
-- Only building from source from the `develop` branch currently yields a package that is bootable.
-This will no longer be true for any OpenRCT2 releases after v.0.3.5.1.
-    - This also means that clients joining the server must be on the latest `develop` branch as well.
 - Configuring a password on the server disallows non-admin clients from entering in a password in their client to connect; it just disconnects them.
 Admin clients can still join normally. (reference issue [OpenRCT2/OpenRCT2#16396](https://github.com/OpenRCT2/OpenRCT2/issues/16396))
 - You may rarely run into the server crashing on start due to a "Floating point exception(core dumped)" error.
 If this occurs to you, please help with OpenRCT2 development by doing the following:
 	1. Add the following to the beginning of your server's startup command: `SEGFAULT_SIGNALS=fpe LD_PRELOAD=/lib/x86_64-linux-gnu/libSegFault.so `